wiser-girls/Wiser-Website-Redesign/README.md

 # Project Template #

-This project uses Gulp, Webpack, Jekyll, React
+This project uses Gulp, Webpack, Jekyll, React.
+It is meant for hosting on CLoudcannon, but it is possible to reconfigure for Firebase or GithubPages hosting.

 ## Getting Started ##
 1. Install Bundler: `gem install bundler`